 Academic coaching (tutoring) services are free for all Daemen students.
 Peer coaches - experienced students who have been recommended by faculty and completed a training program - are available for course content, writing, and study technique.
-Professional coaches are available on a limited basis for students with English as a Second Language writing challenges.
+Professional coaches are available on a limited basis for students with English as a Second Language writing challenges and distance education students.